TwoBitMachines/FlareEngineDocs/source/systems/melee.rst

      - This works like Early Timer.
 However, if the user presses the button after the specified time has expired, the system will immediately jump to the next combo before the current one finishes.

+   * - Recoil
+     - After an attack, apply a recoil force to the player in the specified direction.

+   * - Is Locked
+     - If enabled, this attack will be disabled until the UnlockAll or Unlock methods are called.

    * - On Combo Begin
-     - The event invoked when the Combo begins.
+     - The Unity Event invoked when the Combo begins.

 .. list-table::
    :widths: 50 200